 Specifically the court stated, “There is no more obvious form of sex stereotyping than making a determination that a person should conform to heterosexuality.”

 “That someone can be subjected to a barrage of insults, humiliation, hostility and/or changes to the terms and conditions of their employment, based upon nothing more than the aggressor’s view of what it means to be a man or a woman, are exactly the evil Title VII was designed to eradicate.”

 This case is an important victory in the efforts to eliminate work place discrimination.
 Establishing that employers who harass and discriminate against workers in the LGBTQ community may be found guilty of violating federal anti-discrimination laws, and potentially have to pay back wages and damages, can help prevent intolerance and negative employment actions in the workplace.

-For more information, or if you have suffered any form of employment discrimination please contact our experienced Georgia employment discrimination lawyers at Buckley Beal, LLP for an immediate and confidential consultation.
+For more information, or if you have suffered any form of employment discrimination please contact our experienced Georgia employment discrimination lawyers at Buckley Beal LLP for an immediate and confidential case evaluation.